classgraph/classgraph/README.md

 The list of all directories and files on the classpath is returned by the following method.
 The list is filtered to include only unique classpath elements (duplicates are eliminated), and to include only directories and files that actually exist.
 The elements in the list are in classpath order.

 ```java
 /**
  * Get a list of unique elements on the classpath (files and directories)
  * as File objects, preserving order.
 Classpath elements that do not exist
  * are not included in the list.
  */
 public static ArrayList<File> getUniqueClasspathElements() { /* ... */ }
 ```

 ## Usage Caveats

 ### (1) Startup overhead of Java 8 Streams and lambda expressions

 The usage examples above use lambda expressions (functional interfaces) and Stream patterns from Java 8 for simplicity.
 However, at least as of JDK 1.8.0 r20, lambda expressions and Streams each incur a one-time startup penalty of 30-40ms the first time they are used.
-If this overhead is prohibitive, use the pre-Java 8 form (without lambda expressions), as shown in the introduction above.
+If this overhead is prohibitive, use the pre-Java-8 form (explicitly creating a MatchProcessor, potentially using an inner class, but without lambda expressions, as shown in the introduction above).

 ### (2) Getting generic class references for parameterized classes